 Do not put your own page numbers or running headers/footers on the manuscript.

 Only the corresponding author can upload the final paper — but any of the co-authors can register for the conference and pay for registration.

 Although several authors may be associated with a paper, at least one must be registered and attend the conference to present the paper.
 Otherwise, the paper should be withdrawn.

-The corresponding author will need to complete the IEEE copyright form (LINK COMING SOON) and confirm the final submission information before being able to upload the final paper.
+The corresponding author will need to complete the IEEE copyright form which was automatically sent to you from IEEE eCopyright.
+You should have filled it out and returned it before uploading your final paper as the copyright needs to be noted on the bottom of the paper.
+Confirm the final submission information before being able to upload the final paper.

 Track: Wearable and Consumer Apps for Health and Wellness (Associated with the Consumer Electronics Society)